CLEARWATER and CLEARWATER BEACH

 the (15) N. B. BEECHER HOUSE (1926), one of just two Dutch

-Colonials in the district.
+Colonials in the district and a good size 3 bedroom, 2 bath residence.
 Next door is the (16) E. C. PRICE HOUSE

 (1916), a good bungalow design.

 On your left at 427 Druid Road is the (17) MAUDE